FireAcademy/docs-fireacademy-io/README.md

 # Welcome

-Welcome to the official documentation for [FireAcademy.io](https://fireacademy.io/)!
+Welcome to the official documentation for FireAcademy.io!

-If your question is still not answer, do not hesitate to [contact us](contact-us.md).

-_Note_: While most pages are intended for everyone, some were written for a more technically-inclined audience.
+Please keep in mind that some pages are intended for technical audiences.
+If you have any questions, do not hesitate to contact us using any methods mentioned on the 'Contact Us' page in this book.